François Zoko

-Bernard François Dassise Zoko (born 13 September 1983), known as François Zoko, is an Ivorian professional footballer who is player-coach for Midland Football League Premier Division side Newark.
+Bernard François Dassise Zoko (born 13 September 1983), known as François Zoko, is an Ivorian former professional footballer who is currently Head of Academy Coaching at Burton Albion.

 Career

 Early career

 Born in Daloa, Zoko began his career at youth team C.O.
 Savigny-sur-Orge and signed in 2000 for AS Nancy.
 He played four years at Nancy, making 70 appearances and scoring 8 goals, before signing in summer 2004 for Stade Lavallois.
 Zoko then moved to R.A.E.C.
 Mons in 2006, and played two seasons in the Jupiler League.
 After 55 games and scoring 11 goals, Zoko was contacted by several teams in the Jupiler League, but decided to join the Ankara club for a new challenge in the Süper Lig.
 Throughout his career, Zoko has been used as a striker or winger.
 Whilst at Hacettepe Spor, Zoko was also used as a central midfielder.

 There were many off field problems at Hacettepe, which meant that Zoko finally left and joined his former R.A.E.C Mons manager at KV Oostende in January in order to play football again.
 At Oostende, Zoko played 11 games, scoring 4 goals and making 5 assists.